Life begins outside of the comfort zone

 In 24 years of working for the same employer, it was not until deciding to work remotely and travel, that I started saving.

 Since quitting my job to work remotely and travel, my relationship with money has drastically improved.
-A percentage of my income is saved because should you find yourself in a situation with no remote work, you still have rent and bills to pay.
+A percentage of my income is saved because should you find yourself in a situation with no remote work, you still have bills to pay.